Military police vehicle: India

 The Corps of Military Police of the Indian Army often uses white Maruti Gypsys for their missions.
 The Indian Air Force Police uses similar vehicles, in a sky blue color instead.

 Israel

 The Israel Defense Forces Military Police Corps use 2013 Hyundai i35 Elantra (used by "Yamlat" unit) and 2017 Hyundai i25.

-Vehicles no longer in service include Daihatsu Applause, Renault Mégane, Chevrolet Optra, Subaru B4, Ford Mondeo, Kia Rio.
+Vehicles no longer in service include Daihatsu Applauses, Renault Méganes, Chevrolet Optras, Subaru B4s, Ford Mondeos and Kia Rios.

 Japan

 The Japan Self-Defense Forces utilize white vehicles equipped with sirens for their Military Police duties.

 Taiwan

-The Republic of China Military Police uses a fleet of black patrol cars with white writing on the side.
+The Republic of China Military Police (ROCMP) uses a fleet of black patrol cars with white writing on the side.
 These vehicles are most commonly Volkswagen Passats, Isuzu Rodeos, and Ford Escapes.

 Europe

 Germany

 The Feldjäger are the military police of the Bundeswehr, Germany's armed forces.
 They mainly utilize the Mercedes-Benz Vito and the Nissan Patrol for regular patrol duties.
 When deployed abroad, the ATF Dingo and SSA Wolf are often used for military police duties.